MisterWhippy/ShotwellMetaDataWriter/README.md

-# Shotwell tag metadata migrator
+# Shotwell Tag And Metadata Migrator

 This software is provided WITHOUT WARRANTY OF ANY KIND